xod442/stackstorm-tutorial/doc/06_event_driven.md

 `/opt/stackstorm/configs/rabbitmq.yaml`.
 The config file contains a `queues` parameter that tells `rabbitmq.queues_sensor` what queues to listen for messages on.

+You can use the shortcut below or......carry on!

 Copy `/opt/stackstorm/packs/rabbitmq/rabbitmq.yaml.example` to `/opt/stackstorm/configs/rabbitmq.yaml`:

 ```yaml